tremor-rs/tremor-www-docs/docs/tremor-query/index.md

 #### Windows based on time

-Time based tumbling windows close when a certain duration has been elapsed.
+Time based tumbling windows close when a certain duration has elapsed.
 The source for measuring the duration is the `ingest` timestamp of the events flowing through by default.
 The provided embedded script can be used to customize the source of time measurement.
 The embedded script must return a number representing a timestamp in nanoseconds.
 This way windows using other timestamps than event ingest time can be built.